Rishi8603/Rishi8603/README.md

-👋 Hi, I’m Rishi

-🎓 2nd-year ECE student at NIT Surat

-💻 Exploring software and competitive programming

-🌱 Learning Java, DSA and Web Development

-🚀 Building projects, learning tech
+Undergraduate student at NIT Surat (ECE), specializing in data structures and algorithms, web development, and artificial intelligence.
+Focused on building a strong technical foundation and contributing to impactful projects.

-📫 rishii8603@gmail.com
+Email: rishii8603@gmail.com